Contributing#

 sudo $(which cibuildwheel) --platform linux

-On Windows and MacOS, to avoid frequent path resolution issues, you may want to use:
+On Windows and macOS, to avoid frequent path resolution issues, you may want to use:

 python -m cibuildwheel --platform windows